-Prosecutors said Davis did not follow rules requiring that he hire subcontractors who qualified for a program meant to benefit businesses owned by minorities and women
+Prosecutors said Davis falsely claimed he had complied with rules requiring that he hire subcontractors who qualified for a program meant to benefit businesses owned by minorities and women.

 The government said Davis submitted false payroll records from 2009 through 2012 to make it seem he was complying with the rules.